badmanwillis/Eduardo/README.md

 Open a new terminal tab (Ctrl + shift + T).
 Then run the ros serial command to connect the Ubuntu machine to the Microcontroller.
 If you forgot to plug the microcontroller into the computer first, that's okay, I've done it as well.
 > rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=115200

-Have the arm execute a hard coded path
+Have the arm execute a hard coded path.
+Place a head of hair in the path of the arm to have it combed.
 > rostopic pub toggle_execute std_msgs/Empty --once

 #### Other useful commands